cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

   classId: string,
   tokenId: string,
   tokenUri: string,
-  sender: string) {
+  receiver: string) {
   // creates a new NFT identified by <classId,tokenId>
-  // sender becomes owner of the newly minted NFT
+  // receiver becomes owner of the newly minted NFT
 }
 ```